 “I wouldn’t want my children to look after me”

-“my mum would have said that but she has dementia…..she would have dreaded the thought that my life would be consumed with looking after her but that is actually what has happened” Ming Ho who is ageing without children Woman’s Hour May 17th
+“my mum would have said that but she has dementia…..she would have dreaded the thought that my life would be consumed with looking after her but that is actually what has happened” Ming Ho who is aging without children Woman’s Hour May 17th

-Much is made of the “sandwich generation” people, usually women, caring for both their parents and their children at the same time; however there is another caring generation, those people over 50 caring for their parents who have no children.
+Much is made of the “sandwich generation” people, usually, women, caring for both their parents and their children at the same time; however, there is another caring generation, those people over 50 caring for their parents who have no children.
 It’s easy to dismiss them by saying “well with no children to worry about, caring is going to be much easier”.
 We argue that being what we call a tightrope carer i.e. a carer who has no family safety net below them is just as difficult in its own way and brings different but equal problems to sandwich caring.

 We identified in “Our Voices” one of the key trigger points for people approaching AWOC is one they first become a carer for their own parents.
 Below is the story of John and Lindsay Allen